CurtisSchneider1/ccgPriceAnalysis/README.md

 - Stack Overflow was used as a learning tool and debugging.
 - Python Documentation was used for syntax of some modules and methods.
 - Matplotlib.org was used for plotting syntax.
-- ChatGPT was used to used as a learning tool, for debugging, and for minor code generation.
+- ChatGPT was used to used as a learning tool and for troubleshooting/debugging.

 ### Author
 Curtis Schneider